1383–1385 Portuguese interregnum: 1384

 Lisbon was struggling with famine and feared defeat by the Castilian siege.
-Blocked by land and by the river, the city had no hope of relief by the Aviz army, which was too small to risk an intervention and was occupied subduing other cities.
+Blocked by land and by the river, the city had no hope of relief by the Avis army, which was too small to risk an intervention and was occupied subduing other cities.
 An attempt was made by a Portuguese fleet to relieve the Castilian blockade.
 On July 18 a group of ships led by captain Rui Pereira managed to break the blockade and deliver precious supplies of food to Lisbon.
 The cost was high, since three of four boats were seized and Rui Pereira himself died in the naval combat.
 Despite this minor success, the siege held on; the city of Almada on the south bank of the Tagus surrendered to Castile.
 But the siege was hard not only on the inhabitants of Lisbon: the army of Castile was also dealing with a shortage of food supplies, due to the harassment of Nuno Álvares Pereira, and the bubonic plague.
 It was the outbreak of an epidemic in his ranks that forced John I of Castile to raise the siege on September 3 and retreat to Castile.
 Weeks later, the Castilian fleet also abandoned the Tagus, and Lisbon avoided conquest.